openlcb/OpenLCB_Single_Thread/examples/AVR-8Servo/README.md

-*** AVR 8Servo Example
+# AVR 8Servo Example

-This uses one half of a PCA9685 16-channel PWM board.
+This uses one half of a PCA9685 16-channel PWM board via I2C.

-Each of the eight servos has 3 positions.
+* Each of the eight servos has 3 positions.
-Each can be set to a position between 0-180 degrees.
+* Each can be set to a position between 0-180 degrees.
-The end-points of teh servos can be set.
+* The end-points of teh servos can be set.